The Marketer’s Guide to Experiential Marketing

 If your experiential effort is designed to feel special, unique, or temporary, it is important to make sure messaging conveys exclusivity.
 Industry research indicates that people tend to become emotionally invested in experiences that are not available to everyone, at all times, forever.
 Whenever there is an opportunity to convey a special, exclusive element to an experience, it will behoove you to do so.

 From sweepstakes to event sponsorship, from sports competitions to beauty influencers, partnering with brands that are a natural part of the culture of your customers is a great way to increase relevance, excitement, and messaging scale.

 A post with at least one Instagram hashtag averages 12.6% more engagement than posts without a hashtag.
 Creating a hashtag strategy on social media platforms for your experiences will help the stories about the event become exposed to a far broader audience than those who already follow the brand, influencer or media personality.
 Using relevant, targeted hashtags on your posts and stories is still one of the best ways to get discovered by new audiences on Instagram, Twitter, and LinkedIn.
 If your business goal is to earn more engagement, more followers, and more customers for your business, a rigorous hashtag strategy is a key communication plan to work out and share with all relevant business teams.

 Experiential Marketing: The Take-Away

 Engaging potential customers on an emotional level, whether in-store, at a trade show, on a website, or out in public, is the best way to build a strong connection between people and your company’s brand(s).
 People remember and talk about remarkable experiences.
 Whether these compelling experiences take place at work or while playing – both professionals and consumers will long associate your product or company with that memory.

-Now that you better understand what experiential marketing is, and how to think through strategies for different approaches, you can read more about how to measure experiential marketing efforts, and download our experiential marketing tactics checklist.
+Now that you better understand what experiential marketing is, and how to think through strategies for different approaches, read our blog on how to measure experiential marketing efforts and download our experiential marketing tactics checklist.